-In the Pilbara, green sawfish are known to utilise the mouths of major river systems (i.e. Ashburton River) as pupping grounds and nursery areas, before juveniles migrate into adjacent creeks at approximately 3 to 6 months old, and then further offshore to mature at a length of about 3 m (Morgan 2012).
-Acoustic tracking of green sawfish from the Ashburton shows that the species does not travel more than 700m upstream from the mouth of the river.
+Acoustic tracking of green sawfish from the Ashburton showed that the species does not travel more than 700m upstream from the mouth of the river.
 In the Western Pilbara they are assumed to be present in all tidal creeks.
 In the Project area larger systems are represented by the Robe River and Fortescue River.
-Green sawfish are currently known from Exmouth Gulf, Whim Creek, Beagle Bay, Pender Bay, King Sound in Western Australia.
+Green sawfish are currently known from Exmouth Gulf, Whim Creek, Beagle Bay, Pender Bay, King Sound in WA.
 Tidal mangrove systems, river estuaries, and rivers of the King Sound provide ideal nursery habitat for juveniles <0.5m (Whitty et al, 2011 and Whitty, 2017, Elhassan 2018).
-Studies also indicate movement of the species away from turbid areas and low-salinity areas i.e. when rainfall flushes estuaries etc. mangrove and inshore areas used as nurseries where they spend their first few years of life and then move to deeper waters (Elhassan 2018).
-Pupping normally occurs in the tidal creeks between September to October.